vpsfreecz/haveapi/README.md

 License
 -------
-haveapi-client-php is released under GNU/GPL.
+haveapi-client-php is released under the MIT license.